Clumsy (Our Lady Peace album)

-Clumsy is the second studio album by the Canadian rock band Our Lady Peace, released on January 23, 1997 by Columbia Records.
+Clumsy is the second studio album by the Canadian rock band Our Lady Peace, released on January 23, 1997, by Columbia Records.
 The album is the band's most successful to date, achieving diamond status in Canada (1 million units sold) and strong sales in other countries, including platinum status in the U.S. for another 1 million sales.
 In 2007, it ranked No. 76 on "The Top 100 Canadian Albums" by Bob Mersereau and No. 33 on The Top 102 New Rock Albums of All Time by 102.1 The Edge (in 2009).
-The album features five hit singles: "Superman's Dead", "Automatic Flowers", "Clumsy", "4am" and "Carnival".
-Each single except "Carnival" has a music video.
+The album features four hit singles: "Superman's Dead", "Automatic Flowers", "Clumsy", and "4am".

 Background

 While on tour in support of Naveed the band attempted to begin writing for their next album.
 Like most bands, the challenges of writing a successful follow-up album was found to be difficult as each member now approached the writing process from a different set of experiences, personal goals, and influences from their time spent touring.
 Collaborations between band members and the co-writing producer broke down and writing sessions at the producer's studio resulted in nothing of use.
 The decision was made by Raine Maida that the way to resolve the situation was to change the line-up.
 It was either Mike Turner or Chris Eacrett.
 The concern then turned to what challenges would be faced with the task of replacing either.
 With Turner threatening legal recourse and Maida's school friend Duncan Coutts a bass player in his own band, the choice was simple.
 Immediately following the band's opening stint with Van Halen, Coutts was asked to join the band to be its new permanent bass player.
 "I don't want to call our old bass player Chris a weak link...I think he's a talented musician, just different from us." claimed Maida at the time of the announcement.

-Turner would be later fired from the group in the first week of writing with producer Bob Rock (Aerosmith, Metallica, Bon Jovi, Motley Crue) on a subsequent album.
+Creative tensions between Turner and the band would linger through the rest of the decade before coming to a head during the recording of their fifth album, 2002's Gravity, where they would finally part ways.